Lil Wayne, Birdman Will Party Soon, But Lawsuit Not A Focus

 As always, Birdman professed to love Lil Wayne like family, and restated continuously to the media in 2015 and 2016 that Lil Wayne was his “son.”

-Unfortunately, the relationship between Lil Wayne and Birdman did not improve over 2016, and Birdman started to make music that reference Lil Wayne in a negative way.
+Unfortunately, the relationship between Lil Wayne and Birdman did not improve over 2016, and Birdman started to make music that referenced Lil Wayne in a negative way.

 Lil Wayne was also commonly on stage in 2016 and shouting to the audience about how much he hated Birdman or Cash Money Records.